knots of an enigmatic

 spirals and parts thereof seen in pale bluish chalcedony;

-big dark "branching knot", small one near the middle of the image.
+big dark "branch knot", small one near the middle of the image.
 Note

 that there is a spiral with three turns above the knot on the left and